Because I always forget, here’s a reminder to myself on how to use

 git send-email --to firstname.lastname@example.org

-Git now adds a Cc to you and offers you one last chance to proofread the contents (remember the email headers!) before you send.
+You are offered one last chance to proofread the contents (remember to check the email headers!) before you send.

 Note: if you haven’t set up your